TeachBooks/mirror_teachbook_manual/book/basic-features/jupyterbook.md

   ```
 ````

 The *argument* in this case is the location of the file you want to include (for instance: `/basic-features/equations.md`).
+Note that when building the book locally, you get some warnings for duplicate labels..

 We provide an example of the use of `include` below: We included the chapter [equations](./equations.md) in this page.

 ```{include} /basic-features/equations.md